Cloud Provisioning

 us-east-1: 2

-If no locations specified for cloud execution, default value from modules.cloud.default-location is taken with weight of 1.
+If no locations are specified for cloud execution, the default value from modules.cloud.default-location is taken with a weight of 1.
 To get the list of all available locations, run bzt -locations -o modules.cloud.token=<API Key>.
 The list of available locations is taken from User API Call and may be specific for particular user.
-See locations block and id option for each location.
+See the locations block and the id option for each location.

 execution: